Yunchao/Python-Keylogger/README.md

 ###### by kchang33 and ywu100
 A Keylogger for CS460 Final Project

+Sends emails to a specified email address in batches of relatively constant length.
+These emails contain the key captures as well as the victim's IP address, hostname, username, and system configurations.

 (Tested on Windows 10, python version 2.7.13)

 Note: Python 3 users may experience issues when attempting to build the executable file